-The Board has set up a Risk Management Committee ("RMC") which comprises of Senior Management and Head of Departments of the Group to identify, evaluate and manage significant risks faced by the Group as well as report to the Board on significant risks affecting the Group's strategic and business plans, if any.
+The Board has set up a Risk Management Committee ("RMC") which comprises a majority of Independent Non-Executive Director of the Company to identify, evaluate and manage significant risks faced by the Group as well as report to the Board on significant risks affecting the Group's strategic and business plans, if any.
 Detail risk registers of the key risks been identified and existing controls including the risk responses have been created and a risk profile for the Group has been developed.
 Risks identified were prioritised in terms of likelihood of occurrence and its impact on the achievement of the Group's business objectives.